- Mission & Vision

 What do the campers do all day at Ocean Camp?

-Each day at Ocean Camp follows a format that allows consistency and organization with a different and unique, daily experience.
-On a typical day, campers start the morning in the classroom where they enjoy icebreaker or team building activities.
+Each day at Ocean Camp follows a format that allows consistency and organization with a unique daily experience.
+On a typical day, campers start the morning in the classroom where they enjoy icebreaker or team-building activities.
 They then engage in a brief introductory lesson based on the weekly theme before going on the designated daily field trip.
 After campers enjoy a picnic lunch and a bit of play, they then return to the classrooms.
 Afternoons may be filled with a combination of science labs and creative arts or even special guest presentations.

 Who teaches the kids?
 What about safety?

 Our counselors are members of the Pacific Whale Foundation education staff.
 All are over 21 and are college graduates.
 All water activities are supervised by those holding Lifeguard Certification.
 Our adult to student ratio is 1:12 or better.
-Additional adult volunteers provide support for off-site field trip excursions.
-All staff and volunteers must be cleared by background checks.
+Additional adult volunteers provide support for off-site field trips.
+All staff and volunteers must be cleared by background checks and all staff are required to show proof of negative TB status.
 When we are out of the classroom, we carry parent contact information and first-aid supplies with us.